Doron Sheffer: Professional career

-Sheffer was selected in the 1996 NBA Draft, by the Los Angeles Clippers, with the 36th overall pick, but he chose to sign with Maccabi Tel Aviv.
+Sheffer was selected in the 1996 NBA draft, by the Los Angeles Clippers, with the 36th overall pick, but he chose to sign with Maccabi Tel Aviv.
 After four years with Maccabi, where he won four straight Israeli League championships and played in the 2000 EuroLeague Final Four, Sheffer retired suddenly, walking away from the public's eye, to travel the world, to India, South America, and Costa Rica.
-During this time, he had a cancerous tumor removed from his testicles.
+During this time, he had a cancerous tumor removed from his testicle.

 Despite the illness, and the time away from basketball, Sheffer decided to make a comeback.
 After finishing his contract with Maccabi, he signed with Hapoel Jerusalem.
 In 2004, he won the ULEB Eurocup (EuroCup) championship with Hapoel.
 Sheffer retired again in 2005, and then made another comeback in 2006.
 He then retired again in 2008.
 5 years later, in 2013, he made a final comeback to the game, before finally retiring in 2014.